-- 106. It is common ground between the Council and the appellant that there are no irresolvable objections to the proposed development from specialist consultees on the grounds of ecology and protected species, flooding and drainage, risk of crime, air quality; contaminated land; residential amenity; archaeology; effect on trees; adequacy of on-site open space or energy-efficiency.
-I have no authoritative evidence sufficient to gainsay that position, albeit concerns raised by local residents include such matters.
-It is also agreed that there would be no significant highway safety implications or harm to the wider road network and I have no reason to consider otherwise. - 107.
-Overall, for the above reasons, I consider the site-specific characteristics of the proposed development to be generally well conceived if only largely illustrative at this stage.
-The proposed development does have the potential to cause a degree of environmental harm insofar as it impinges on the immediate setting of a listed building which is partially co-incident with a notably attractive frontage to Garstang Road; albeit that harm could be significantly mitigated through layout and design.
-Clearly it would involve the loss of open pasture more generally at the fringe of the village but I have no persuasive evidence to suggest that this is valued landscape in the terms of paragraph 109 of the Framework and it is not best and most versatile agricultural land. - 108.
+- specific local management measures.
+The highway authority is in any event clear that the proposed access arrangements are safe and that residual network effects are in principle acceptable.
+They would certainly not be severe such as to justify refusal on the basis set out in paragraph 32 of the Framework. - 105.
+Logically, given the proximity of the site to the school, there is unlikely to be significant additional parking pressure around the school arising from the proposed development and I am content that the interaction of the proposed access with the existing route of the Guild Wheel and the alternative put forward within the application site would, in principle, be acceptably safe.
+Moreover, the provision of the alternative proposed would obviate the necessity for users of the Guild Wheel to share the access to the high school an attribute which I consider would make a positive contribution to highway safety.
+Ultimately it is the responsibility of all motorists, cyclists and pedestrians to interact safely with each other, within the confines of shared infrastructure where that is necessary, and there is nothing inherently unusual or unsafe about the arrangements proposed here to assist that process. - 106.
+Nor do I accept that the enjoyment of the Guild Wheel would be significantly curtailed by what is proposed.
+A significant rural stretch would remain immediately south of the appeal site.
+Furthermore the existing Guild Wheel route between the site and the high school initially shares the access of the latter, is narrow, confined in nature, unlit and subject to angular turns.
+The alternative proposed, although characterised by the housing proposed primarily to the south of it, would nevertheless be gently curving, lit, and (as illustrated) significantly enhanced by potentially pleasant associated landscaping and open space.
+In the context of the varied nature of the route as a whole, I cannot accept that this would be a significantly harmful proposition.
+On the contrary, it has the potential to offer a significant improvement to a short stretch of this important local routeway. - 107.
+Overall, for the above reasons, I consider the site-specific characteristics of the proposed development to be well conceived if only largely illustrative at this stage.
+The proposed development does have the potential to cause a degree of environmental harm insofar as it impinges on the setting of a listed building, albeit that can be largely mitigated through layout and design.
+Clearly it would involve the loss of open pasture at the fringe of the village but I have no persuasive evidence to suggest that this is valued landscape in the terms of paragraph 109 of the Framework and it is not best and most versatile agricultural land. - 108.
 There is plainly a conflict with the intentions of Core Strategy Policy 1 and Local Plan Policy EN1, as previously explored.
-Moreover, the proposed development would conflict to a degree, in my view, with the intentions of Local Plan policy EN4 concerning maintenance of an area of separation, albeit the impact of that, along what is in fact the principal route between Preston and Broughton, is limited by topography and existing features and is in any event susceptible to potentially significant reduction through careful detailed design, such that the perception of prospective merger with Preston and consequent loss of community identity could be mitigated to within acceptable limits.
-Conflict with development plan intentions is clearly a form of harm within a genuinely plan-led system which has to be set against other material considerations. - 109.
-The weight to be accorded to the harms I have identified is a matter to which I return in the planning balance.
+Moreover, the proposed development would conflict to a degree, in my view, with the intentions of Local Plan policy EN4 concerning maintenance of an area of separation, albeit the impact of that is susceptible to potentially significant reduction through careful detailed design, such that the perception of prospective merger with Preston and consequent loss of community identity could be mitigated to within acceptable limits.
+Conflict with development plan intentions is clearly a form of harm within a genuinely plan-led system which has to be set against other material considerations.

+109. The weight to be accorded to the harms I have identified is a matter to which I return in the planning balance.